ken862734801/Etch-A-Sketch/README.md

 - Color input gives user access to color palette.
 - Rainbow function produces a randomly generated color for each "pixel" drawn over.
 - Eraser function to clear one "pixel" at a time.
-- Clear function to clear the entire grid.
+- Clear function to reset the grid.
 - Range input gives user ability to change "pixel" size.

 # Resources